go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 * the functions `tup` and `pad` don't compile.
   The reason is values of type `AgePtr` can't be directly converted to `*int`.
-* all the other three generic functions compile okay, but the `dot` function should not compile by the above described rule.
+* all the other three generic functions compile okay。 However, the `dot` function should not compile by the above described rule.
   This might be [a bug of the standard compiler, or the rule described in the current Go specification needs a small adjustment](https://github.com/golang/go/issues/50815).